 The detailed technical characteristics of Sarsat satellite downlinks are provided in the Cospas-Sarsat System document entitled "Description of the Payloads Used in the Cospas-Sarsat LEOSAR System, C/S T.003".
-As depicted at Figure B.1, the Sarsat SAR payload downlink contains a composite baseband signal comprised of the SARP channel 2.4 kbps processed data stream (PDS), and the SAR repeater (SARR) which includes 121.5 MHz, 243 MHz and 406 MHz channels.
-In baseband the SARP 2.4 kbps PDS data channel is centered at 2.4 kHz, the 121.5 MHz sub-band at 47 kHz, the 243 MHz sub-band at 94 kHz and the 406 MHz sub-band at 170 kHz.
-The composite baseband signal is phase modulated onto the 1544.5 MHz carrier, which results in the radiated spectrum shown in Figure B.2.
+As depicted at Figure B.1 and Figure B.2, the Sarsat SAR payload downlink contains a composite baseband signal comprised of the SARP channel 2.4 kbps processed data stream (PDS), and the SAR repeater (SARR) channel.
+In baseband the SARP 2.4 kbps PDS data channel is centered at 2.4 kHz, and the 406 MHz sub-band at 170 kHz for SARR-1 payloads (up to Sarsat 13) and at 88.46 kHz for SARR-2 payloads (SARSAT 14 and after).
+The composite baseband signal is phase modulated onto the 1544.5 MHz carrier, which results in the radiated spectrum shown in Figure B.3 and Figure B.4 respectively.